-Public Works assists the Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).
+Public Works assists the Chief Executive Office's (CEO) Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).
 Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency response and to support County emergency operations during major emergencies and disasters.
 The Public Works DOC was activated at its highest level (Level 1) for the COVID-19 pandemic on March 11, 2020 and has remained activated throughout this quarter.
-The DOC was also activated at Level 3 during the 2020 elections.
+The DOC was also activated at Level 3 for a significant storm in January 2021.